Skip to main content

 Co-Leader, Biomarker and Genomic Sciences Group

 Dr. Justin Zook is co-leading the Genome in a Bottle Consortium’s work developing authoritatively characterized human genomes to benchmark sequencing methods.
 He developed methods to compare and integrate whole genome DNA sequencing data from multiple platforms and sequencing runs to characterize the first whole human genome Reference Materials.
-He is now leading the GIAB Analysis Team work combining short, linked, and long read sequencing technologies to characterize structural variation and challenging regions of the genome.
+He leads the GIAB Analysis Team work combining short, linked, and long read sequencing technologies to characterize structural variation and challenging regions of the genome, and recently started the Cancer GIAB project to extensively characterize a broadly-consented tumor/normal pair.
 He co-led the variants team in the Telomere-to-Telomere Consortium demonstrating the utility of the first complete human genome.
 He was an Informatics Representative to the Association for Molecular Pathology Clinical Practice Committee, and he chaired the Global Alliance for Genomics and Health Benchmarking Team, which published best practices for benchmarking genome sequencing results in 2019.
 He has co-authored >60 papers, including in Science, Nature Biotechnology, Nature Methods, JAMA, and Cell Genomics, and he wrote a blog about the inspiration for his NIST work.

 Research Opportunities